9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 Best eco-friendly dive resort on Beqa Island

-Nestled in tropical gardens overlooking a beautiful beach, this sustainable Fiji dive resort is the ultimate spot for exploring the Beqa Lagoon.
 It’s located on Beqa Island (just off the south coast of Viti Levu) and is surrounded by some of the best dive sites in Fiji.

-Non-diving family members can enjoy snorkelling, kayaking and paddle-boarding in the surrounding waters or surf the waves at Frigate Pass.
+Non-diving family members can go snorkelling, kayaking and paddle-boarding in the surrounding waters or surf the waves at Frigate Pass.
+And when that’s all too much, you can simply bliss out with a massage at the Lali Spa.
 What more could you want from an active vacation in Fiji?

 Volivoli Beach Resort